umair986/sczc_1/docs/v1/product.md

 This API endpoint retrieves a product by its ID.
 The endpoint is registered under the `api/v1` namespace and is accessible through the URL `/product/{id}`.

 ## Authentication
 Authentication is required to access this endpoint.
-The API user should provide an `x-api-key` header and a `vendor-id` header in the request.
+The API user should provide an `x-api-key` header and a `client-id` header in the request.
 The values for these headers should be obtained from the API provider.

 ## Parameters
 The endpoint accepts a single parameter: